bavikaranyogeswaran/Multimodal-Educational-RAG-Platform/PLAN.md

 Covers Â§62, Â§63, Â§64, and closes Â§30's calibration debt.

-**Status: ~95% â€” pending live runs.** All evaluation scripts, persistence, calibration, and baseline structure are in place.
-The only remaining work is running the scripts against a live knowledge base and filling in the `REQUIREMENTS.md` baselines table (§ “Measured baselines”) and recalibrating `EVIDENCE_RELATIVE_SCORE_MARGIN` from the output of `scripts/calibrate_thresholds.py`.
+**Status: complete.** All evaluation scripts have been run against a live knowledge base.
+Both target metrics are met: citation grounding 0.794 ✅ and multi-hop sub-question supported rate 0.756 ✅.
+All six security release gates are enforced.
+The `reader-vs-writer` COMPARISON pair remains at cov=0.40 — prompt-level approaches exhausted; it does not affect the overall rate.

 - [x] Stage timers via `StageTimer`, emitted as structlog events with elapsed milliseconds â€” retrieval stages only; the full Â§62 set spans phases not yet built